denis-zakharov/container-networking/book.md

 over several underlying physical networks
 (essentialy creating a giant switch).

-The ethernet frame (starting with a special VXLAN header) from the overlay container network are encapsulated into a UPD packet.
+The ethernet frames (starting with a special VXLAN header) from the overlay container network are encapsulated into a UDP packet.

 Almost all popular CNIs support VXLAN as an overlay backend:
 - flannel